NickSwainston/pulsar_spectra/docs/spectral_fit.rst

 If you would like to use a new model, you can add a function to the models' module and set up the defaults for its initial fit parameters and limits in :py:meth:`pulsar_spectra.models.model_settings`.

-For example, here is the function for the simple power law in :ref:`the models module<modelsmodule>`:
+For example, here is the function for the simple power law in the :ref:`models module<models_module>`:

 .. code-block:: python